andywer/squid/README.md

 ## Debugging

-Set the environment variable `DEBUG` to `sqldb:*` to enable debug logging for this package.
+Set the environment variable `DEBUG` to `squid:*` to enable debug logging for this package.

 ## License